karliss/ctf_writeups/2020/PlaidCTF/stegasaurus/writeup_stegasaurus.md

 ```
  There are probably multiple ways of doing this.
 I did this by counting prefix sum, +1 for each 1, -1 for 0.
 Position with lowest value was chosen as starting offset.

+I previously wrote that backtracking on small cases didn't give any obvious patterns.
+Now that I have solved the task I remember that rotation pattern was visible in the solution found by backtracking, but I decided to ignore it thinking that it only works with `N=6, K=2` and doing it with bigger sizes would produce overlap.